mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 ```
 {{< /collapse >}}

 It is a templated k8s objects of the release.
-That is why Helm can rollback our alpplication to any release.
+That is why Helm can rollback our application to any release.

 Let's try to rollback to the original nginx version:
 ```bash